Do I need to be admitted to the university to enroll in the program?

 The program takes two semesters to complete; about 10 months.

 Can I take the modules in any order?

-The modules need to be taken in order, as each course curriculum builds on the next.
+Each part, and the modules in each, needs to be taken in order, as each course curriculum builds on the next.

 How many modules are in the program?

-How do I earn the Collections Management in Costume and Textiles Professional Designation?
+How do I earn the Ghostwriting Professional Designation?

 To earn the designation you must:

 - Successfully complete Parts 1 and 2 (all 11 modules).

 - Participate in class discussions.